conda/constructor/CONSTRUCT.md

 argument type(s): ``bool``,

-If set, a .condarc file is written to the root of the enviornment if there are any channels or conda_default_channels set.
+By default, no .condarc file is written.
+If set, a .condarc file is written to the base environment if there are any channels or conda_default_channels is set.

 ## `company`